Secure multi-party quantum computation protocol for quantum circuits: the exploitation of triply-even quantum error-correcting codes: Introduction

-In this talk we suggest MPQC protocol constructed on the basis of triply-even CSS QECCs~\cite{knill_arxiv:quant-ph/9610011}, which constitute another sub-class of general CSS QECCs~\cite{steane_prsla_452_2551-2577_1996,chalderbank_pra_54_1098_1996}.
-In case of self-dual CSS QECCs, as well as in case of triply-even CSS QECCs, one may decide on the same universal set of quantum gates, i.e., $H$ gate, $P$ gate, $\mathrm{C}\text{-}X$ gate, and $T$ gate, but the set of available transversal quantum gates will differ.
-For triply-even CSS QECCs, $P$ gate, $\mathrm{C}\text{-}X$ gate, and $T$ gate are transversal while the $H$ gate is not~\cite{knill_arxiv:quant-ph/9610011}.
-Therefore, in our MPQC protocol a non-transversal $H$ gate is implemented by the gate teleportation technique, which has a lot of similarities with the implementation of the $T$ gate in Ref.~\cite{lipinska_pra_102_022405_2020}.
-Nonetheless, the implementation of the non-transversal $H$ gate by the gate teleportation technique does not require additional verification of the ancillary quantum state, i.e., whether it is certainly logical ``magic'' state or not, see Ref.~\cite{lipinska_pra_102_022405_2020} and Appendix~\ref{sec:vcss_summary}, since we only need logical ``plus'' state, i.e., a logical version of the single-qubit quantum state $\ket{+}$, as an ancillary quantum state, which can be easily verified by using the VHSS protocol in Ref.~\cite{lipinska_pra_101_032332_2020} without significant modification.
-Our approach not only avoids execution of the protocol verifying logical ``magic'' state which contains potential problems coming from the engagement of a non-transversal $\mathrm{C}\text{-}XP^\dag$ gate but also reduces the workspace required for the implementation of the MPQC protocol, from $n^2 + 4n$ qubits in case of the previous suggestion, see Ref.~\cite{lipinska_pra_102_022405_2020}, to $n^2 + 3n$ qubits in our case, where $n$ is the number of quantum nodes participating in the MPQC protocol.
+In this paper, we suggest an MPQC protocol constructed on the basis of triply-even CSS QECCs~\cite{betsumiya_jlms_86_1_1-16_2012, knill_arxiv:quant-ph/9610011}, which constitute an another sub-class of general CSS QECCs~\cite{steane_prsla_452_2551-2577_1996, calderbank_pra_54_1098_1996}.
+In case of triply-even CSS QECCs, we decide on another universal set of quantum gates, i.e., $X$ gate, $Z$ gate, $T$ gate, $\mathrm{C}\text{-}X$ gate, and $H$ gate~\cite{chamberland_qst_2_035008_2017}, among which, triply-even CSS QECCs allow transversal implementation of $X$ gate, $Z$ gate, $T$ gate, and $\mathrm{C}\text{-}X$ gate while do not allow transversal implementation of the $H$ gate~\cite{knill_arxiv:quant-ph/9610011}.
+Therefore, in our MPQC protocol, a non-transversal $H$ gate is implemented by the gate teleportation technique, which has a lot of similarities with the implementation of the $T$ gate in Refs.~\cite{lipinska_pra_102_022405_2020,lipinska_arxiv:2004.10486v2}.
+Nonetheless, the implementation of the non-transversal $H$ gate by the gate teleportation technique does not require verification of the ancillary logical ``magic'' state, i.e., whether it is certainly the logical ``magic'' state or not, see Ref.~\cite{lipinska_arxiv:2004.10486v2} and Appendix~\ref{sec:magic_state_verification_protocol}, since as an ancillary quantum state we need the logical ``plus'' state, i.e., a logical version of the single-qubit quantum state $\ket{+} = \frac{1}{\sqrt{2}}(\ket{0} + \ket{1})$.
+Unlike the case of the logical ``magic'' state verification, the logical ``plus'' state can be easily verified by using the VHSS protocol only.
+Therefore, by avoiding the verification of the ancillary logical ``magic'' state we can reduce the workspace required for the implementation of the MPQC protocol from $n^2 + \Theta(r)n$ qubits in case of the previous suggestion, see Ref.~\cite{lipinska_arxiv:2004.10486v2}, to $n^2 + 3n$ qubits in our case, where $n$ is the number of quantum nodes participating in the MPQC protocol and $r$ is the security parameter.